aon3d/covid-face-shield/README.md

 We are working with local health authorities in Montréal to produce desperately needed medical supplies and protective equipment.
 Specifically, we are fabricating face shield to help protect our front line workers from splash and debris.

+Our design and manufacturing methodology focuses on fulfilling short-term needs using additive manufacturing (e.g., 3D printing) to act as a stopgap while organizing medium-volume manufacturing (e.g., laser cutting, die cutting).
+This two-step approach leverages our expertise (additive manufacturing) as well as a robust and local supply chain.
+In this way, urgent needs due to shortages can be successfully satisfied while large-volume manufacturing (e.g., molding) catches up.
+As such, the chosen face shield design is optimized for both laser cutting and 3D printing.

 ## Face Shield Design

 Our face shield design is based on the [open-source work published by Georgia Tech](https://pwp.gatech.edu/rapid-response/face-shields/).